Plan a Hike

 Be vigilant when checking for ticks.
 Some ticks along the Ice Age Trail can transmit Lyme disease.
 For more information on Lyme disease, visit the Centers for Disease Control.

 The Ice Age National Scenic Trail traverses lands owned and managed by a wide variety of partners, including land trusts, private landowners and government agencies.
-This tapestry of land ownership is one of the aspects that makes the Ice Age Trail special, but it also complicates trail-user guidelines, because different land managers may have different regulations regarding Ice Age Trail access.
+This tapestry of land ownership makes the Ice Age Trail special, but it also complicates trail-user guidelines, because different land managers may have different regulations regarding Ice Age Trail access.
 This is especially true for hiking on the Ice Age Trail during hunting seasons.

 Dogs are not permitted on some parts of the Trail, including the Trail in the City of Janesville from May 15th to September 15th, all state nature trails, most beaches, and state park picnic areas and buildings.
 If you choose to hike with your dog, be responsible.
 Keep your dog under control at all times.
 All state park trails and forests require dogs be on a leash, preferably one with a maximum length of eight feet.
 Do not allow your dog in water sources.
 Carry a water bowl.
 Bury your dog's waste.
 Bring plastic bags to pack it out in urban settings.